SkygearIO/features/features/202-session-management/design.md

 - App Developer/User should be able to manage sessions.
 - App Developer should be able to configure session lifetime.
-- App Developer should be able to configure session token transport.

 # Proposed Design